 - 1. Turn the fuel cock lever to "ON". - 2.
-Turn the key to "ON" and make sure that the engine stop switch is set to "\cap". - 3.
+Turn the key to "ON" and make sure that the engine stop switch is set to "\(\cap \)". - 3.
 Shift the transmission into the neutral position.

 - Be sure to shift the transmission into neutral before starting the engine. - Never ride with the sidestand down. - Turn the starter (choke) on and completely close the throttle.
-(See page 3-6.) - 5.
-Start the engine by pushing the start switch. - 6.
-After starting the engine, move the starter (choke) back halfway.

-For maximum engine life, always warm the engine up before starting off.
+(See page 3-7.) - 5.
+Start the engine by pushing the start switch.
+NOTICE: For maximum engine life, always warm the engine up before starting off.
 Never accelerate hard when the engine is cold!

-7. When the engine is warm, turn the starter (choke) off.
+[ECALITIS] - 6.
+When the engine is warm, turn the starter (choke) off.